 The offset and angle of the first duplication is determined by the mouse movement or the clicked-on line.
 All additional duplications, if any, are at the same offset and angle.

 To set the number of offsets for the Linear Duplicate tool:

-☐ Press the Option key and select the Linear Duplicate tool from the Transformation Tools palette-or the WildTools palette, if it's installed there.
+Press the Option key and select the Linear Duplicate tool from the WildTools palette.
 The following dialog will appear:

 ☐ Type the number of duplications.